 What is an Annual Bid Bond?

 An annual bid bond functions in the same way a regular bid bond does.
 Instead of providing a new bid bond with each project, the contractor files it once annually with the Obligee and they are covered on projects bid throughout the year.
-Usually the Obligee has an electronic bidding system and the bond broker is required to input the annual bid limits.
-These bonds are then verified by the surety bond company.
-For example, a contractor may have a 5% annual bid bond with a $10 million limit that the bond broker files with an Obligee.
+Usually the Obligee has an electronic bidding system and the surety bond broker is required to input the annual bid limits.
+These bid bonds are then verified by the surety bond company.
+For example, a contractor may have a 5% annual bid bond with a $10 million limit that the surety bond broker files with an Obligee.
 The contractor would then be allowed to bid projects for a twelve-month period to that Obligee without submitting a new bid bond so long as the bids do not exceed the $10 million set limit.

 How About Biennial Bid Bonds?

 Some Obligee are even taking this a step further and going to a biennial bid bond.
 An example of this would be the City of Madison, Wisconsin.
 You can see their form here or in the pictures at the end of this article.
-Instead of filing a new bond every twelve months, these bonds are replaced every twenty-four months.
+Instead of filing a new annual bid bond every twelve months, these bid bonds are replaced every twenty-four months.

 Advantages of Annual Bid Bonds

-A big advantage of annual bid bonds is that it allows the Obligee to prequalify the contractor and their surety one time.
+A big advantage of annual bid bonds is that it allows the Obligee to prequalify the contractor and their surety bond company one time.
 Usually this takes place long before the bid is ever submitted.
 Often these electronic systems can help verify the bond and reduce fraud.

-Another advantage is that the contractor doesn’t have to turn in a physical surety bond.
+Another advantage is that the contractor does not have to turn in a physical surety bond.
 Many Obligees now allow electronic bid submissions but they still require a hard copy of the bid bond.
 With annual bid bonds, the bond is already on file so contractors can easily turn in bids from very far away.
 It’s also a great benefit if the weather is bad and the contractor cannot get to the letting to turn in a hard copy.

 Underwriting is Still Required